Let’s face it:

 The brand also runs a weekly comedy sketch on Snapchat, which attracts hundreds of regular viewers:

-What can we learn from their success?
+What can we learn from their successful social media campaign examples?

 Don’t be eager to sell.
 Instead, focus on building long-term relationships with your customers.